 WHEN I went through the process of deciding what and how to name this page, I decided to go with the thought that what God has started (commenced) in me and through me is not yet over… Every day that I have breath is a day closer to being who I am supposed to be [in Christ].

 But if you look at the name of my blog it is thruElly and NOT ThroughGod.
 I want you to realize that was intentional!
 See, the words thru and through are different spellings of the same word.
 They mean the same thing!
 Consider this, as we read the Bible there are words that have different meanings when looked at in the socio-political context of the time during which it was written.
-Then, consider that we (humans) each carry with us a history that makes us uniquely individual even though we are all earthlings…God’s word should be read and interpreted remembering the past and thinking about where we are today.
+Then, consider that we (humans) each carry with us a history that makes us uniquely individual even though we are all earthlings…God’s word should be read and interpreted remembering the past and thinking about where we are today… what God is doing THRU the lens that is Elly. #thruelly

-According to grammarist.com through and thru are different spellings of the same word.
-Thru is the less preferred form, however, and it might be considered out-of-place outside the most informal contexts.
-If you’re writing for school or for a job application, for instance, through is definitely the safer choice.
+According to grammarist.com “THRU” is the less preferred form, however, and it might be considered out-of-place outside the most informal contexts.
+If you’re writing for school or for a job application, for instance, “THROUGH” is definitely the safer choice.
 The shorter spelling is often used in drive-thru, where the term relates to getting fast food or banking without exiting one’s car.
 But though the shorter spelling has gained ground in this use, drive-through still prevails by a significant margin.

 WHERE and HOW to Contact Me